This is the multi-page printable view of this section. Click here to print.

 SRNUnique resource ID in Samsung Cloud Platform

-• In ServiceWatch, means the SRN of the resource type
+• In ServiceWatch, it refers to the SRN of the resource type

 Resource NameResource name